Retrieving and Creating DNS Records

 The deSEC DNS API does not explicitly support structured records fields (such as the priority field used for

-RRsets, that means that the priority is located at the beginning of the record content, separated from the rest of it by a space (e.g.10 mx.example.com.
+MXRRsets, that means that the priority is located at the beginning of the record content, separated from the rest of it by a space (e.g.10 mx.example.com.).

 Using these record types inappropriately may break proper functioning of your domain.
 If you know what you’re doing, you can use these record types for announcing extra DNSSEC public keys, for example in order to orchestrate keys when your zone is signed by several DNSSEC operators independently (“multi-signer setup”, see also RFC 8901).